-Communications Pathway/Connections: this course introduces students to the history of mass media, terminology, safety, basic equipment, script writing, storyboarding, production teams, planning, writing, directing, recording and editing a production, graphic communications, and professional ethics.
-Students will explore the career field within cooperative learning simulation projects and project-based learning experiences.
+Communications Pathway/Connections - This course will provide student with foundations skills in audio, video film and technology.
+It may include, but are not limited to: history of mass media, terminology, safety, basic equipment, script writing, storyboarding, production teams, planning, writing, directing, recording and editing a production, graphic communications, and professional ethics.